wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 feature priority list by concatenating its `default-priorities.feature` features with its features in the provider output not in `default-priorities.feature`, and for each feature, build a property value priority list by concatenating its `default-priorities.property` properties with its properties in the provider output not in `default-priorities.property`.
-Use the index in those lists to assign a priority score to each feature and each property, earlier entries get a higher score than later entries.
+Use the index in those lists to assign a priority score to every namespace, feature and property, earlier entries get a higher score than later entries.
 This defines a function to assign each property used in a variant wheel a score, which is the three-tuple of namespace, feature name and feature value score.